The Flatley: an early home electric dryer for the washing

 For drying and airing our wet washing in the early 1960s, we had a Flatley.

 The Flatley was a very popular piece of electrical equipment because few families back in the 1950s and 1960s had radiators to dry wet washing on.
-Fewer still had tumble driers, and although it was possible to dry washing at the laundrette, it involved the delay of waiting around there.
+Fewer still had tumble driers, and although it was possible to dry washing at the laundrette, it involved the delay of waiting around and extra cost.

-From the outside the Flatley was simply a free-standing white cabinet with a metal lid.
+From the outside, the Flatley was simply a free-standing white cabinet with a metal lid.

 Inside it had an open heating element at the bottom which consisted of zig-zags of coiled wire, and at the top were removable wooden slats.
 Damp clothes were placed over these slats and the Flatley, with its lid still off, was plugged into the electrical supply for as long as it took for the clothes to dry.

 The brochure consisted of a front cover, a page describing and illustrating the features, a page illustrating the Flatley exhibit at a major publicity show and a page of technical text.
 The first three of these are shown in the following images.
 Do tap/click to open them up as they give a great deal of information about the Flatley.